-The ISA Brown, is a fairly recent introduction to the poultry world, and is a very popular girl.
+The ISA Brown Chicken breed is a fairly recent introduction to the poultry world and is a very popular girl.
 She can lay lots of beautiful eggs for you and has a great personality.

-They are a medium sized, affectionate, docile hen which is suited to family living.
+They are medium-sized, affectionate, docile hen which is suited to family living.

 The usefulness of the breed cannot be denied – such a high egg output is hard to argue with when you compare to heritage chickens that are more modest in their output.

-In today’s article we are going to discuss this breed in detail giving you some information on their history, appearance, temperament, egg laying ability and finally if the they are the right breed for your backyard flock.
+In today’s article, we are going to discuss this breed in detail giving you some information on their history, appearance, temperament, egg-laying ability, and finally, if they are the right breed for your backyard flock.

 The ISA Brown is a fairly recently developed hybrid chicken designed by man to lay eggs.

 Originally developed in France around 1978, the ISA stands for Institut de Sélection Animale.
 In 1997 the Institut was merged with Merck and Co and the breed then became the Hubbard ISA.

 The company has since merged again multiple times and is now part of the Group Grimaud La Corbière SA.